International Pesticide Regulations

 Allowable Pesticide Residues on Commodities

 Most countries, including the Unites States, regulate the amount of pesticide residue allowed on a given crop.
 The amount of pesticide residue allowed on a crop in one country may not be the same as the amount allowed on the same crop in another country.
 Imported crops are generally subject to the regulations of the country accepting the crop.
 Importers with questions about crop residues should contact the Regional Environmental Protection Agency (EPA) Office representing the location where the import will enter into the Unites States for assistance.

 - Pesticide Residue Limits (Tolerances) in the United States - US Environmental Protection Agency (EPA)

 - Pesticide Residue Limits in Many Countries - USDA/FAS

 - Any pesticide produced in a foreign nation must first be registered with the EPA before it can be imported into the United States.

 - When EPA-registered pesticides are exported, they must be shipped with EPA-approved labels.
 The receiving country may require additional labeling to accompany the shipment.

-- International Activities - U.S. Environmental Protection Agency (EPA)
+- Requirements for Importers and Exporters - Environmental Protection Agency (EPA)

-- Regional EPA Offices - U.S. Environmental Protection Agency (EPA)
+- Regional EPA Offices - Environmental Protection Agency (EPA)

-- Importing and Exporting Pesticides and Devices - U.S. Environmental Protection Agency (EPA)
+- Importing and Exporting Pesticides and Devices - Environmental Protection Agency (EPA)

 - Importing and Exporting Pesticide Products - The Border Center

-- International Maximum Pesticide Residue Levels (MRLs) - USDA/FAS
+- U.S. and International Pesticide Residue Limits - USDA/FAS Online

-- Indexes to Part 180 Tolerance Information for Pesticide Chemicals in Food and Feed Commodities - U.S. Environmental Protection Agency (EPA)
+- Indexes to Part 180 Tolerance Information for Pesticide Chemicals in Food and Feed Commodities - Environmental Protection Agency (EPA)